automerge/automerge/rust/automerge-c/README.md

 - A mutable list of values.
 - A mutable UTF-8 string.

-If you read from a location in the document with no value, a value with type `AM_VAL_TYPE_VOID` will be returned, but you cannot write such a value explicitly.
+If you read from a location in the document with no value, an item with type `AM_VAL_TYPE_VOID` will be returned, but you cannot write such a value explicitly.

 Under the hood, automerge references a mutable object by its object identifier where `AM_ROOT` signifies a document's root map object.

-There is a function to put each type of value into either a map or a list, and a function to read the current value from a list.
+There are functions to put each type of value into either a map or a list, and functions to read the current or a historical value from a map or a list.
 As (in general) collaborators may edit the document at any time, you cannot guarantee that the type of the value at a given part of the document will stay the same.
-As a result, reading from the document will return an `AMitem` struct that you can inspect to determine its type.
+As a result, reading from the document will return an `AMitem` struct that you can inspect to determine the type of value that it contains.

 Strings in automerge-c are represented using an `AMbyteSpan` which contains a pointer and a length.
 Strings must be valid UTF-8 and may contain NUL (`0`)